FedeCarollo/project-work/README.md

 This approach is valid because:
 - Each round trip is independent (starts and ends at depot)
-- The optimization formula depends only on the trip's internal structure (distances, weights, pickup sequence)
+- The optimization formula depends only on the trip's internal structure (distances, weights, pickup sequence).
+The result depends on the importance of the static costs
 - No interaction exists between different trips that would prevent independent optimization

 ### Key Advantages

 - **Analytical Solution**: Closed-form formula with no hyperparameters or iterative optimization
 - **Computational Efficiency**: $O(L)$ per trip, where $L$ is the trip length
-- **Guaranteed Improvement**: When $\beta > 1$, splitting always reduces cost (superlinear cost function)
+- **(Almost) Guaranteed Improvement**: When $\beta > 1$, splitting almost always reduces cost (superlinear cost function)
 - **Exact Optimum**: The continuous relaxation provides the theoretically optimal split count (rounded to nearest integer)